andrystylist/-profile-card-bem-notation/README.md

 # Make It Real - NAME OF THE PROJECT

-This is a solution to the HTML-1 project of the Make It Real course.
+This is a solution to the profile-card-bem-notation project of the Make It Real course.

 ## Table of contents